 Unlike French women who have that je nais se quoi beauty aesthetic, women from Russian have a much more straightforward style.
 From their perfectly dyed and done hair to their pristine manicures, Russian women could teach us a thing or two about put-together beauty.
-In order to learn the secrets responsible for their always-on-point hair and makeup, we reached out to Saint Petersburg–born blogger and all-around cool girl Sonya Esman, founder of Class Is Internal, for her everyday beauty routine as well as the skincare tips and products she can't live without.
+In order to learn the secrets responsible for their always-on-point hair and makeup, we reached out to Saint Petersburg–born blogger and all-around cool girl Sonya Esman for her everyday beauty routine as well as the skincare tips and products she can't live without.
 Keep on reading to learn her beauty secrets.

 1. She Knows The Importance Of Upkeep